edgedb/edgedb/doc/ref/edgeql/overview.rst

     SELECT (Issue.name, Issue.body)
     FILTER Issue.owner.name = 'Alice Smith';

-The above query will return a set of 2-tuples containing the issue ``name`` and ``body`` for all of the issues owned by Alice Smith.
-Note that the tuple has no information about where the data came from.
+The above query will return a set of 2-tuples containing the values of issue ``name`` and ``body`` for all of the issues owned by Alice Smith.
-Tuples can be used in other expressions as a whole opaque entity or serialized for some external use.
+:ref:`Tuples<ref_edgeql_types_tuples>` can be used in other expressions as a whole opaque entity or serialized for some external use.
 This construct is similar to selecting individual columns in SQL except that the column name is lost.
 If structural information is important *shapes* should be used instead.
 So selecting tuples is quite rare in EdgeQL and is not encouraged.

 Using shapes